prmehta24/Conversational-Booking-Agent/README.md

     * Decided on project architecture:
         * ReactJS + TS for Frontend Chat UI
         * Python for the backend.
-        * Use FastAPI to connect to an OpenAI backend for the AI assistant.
+        * Use FastAPI to connect to a Google Gemini backend for the AI assistant.
         * Use Playwright for browser automation.
 * 1 hour complete:
     * Updated App.tsx to start building the Chat UI.
 Updated README with link to the guide I am following to build a simple Chat UI.